moleculerjs/site/source/0.12/docs/service.md

 | `this.waitForServices` | `Function` | Link to ['broker.waitForServices' method](broker.html#Wait-for-services) |

 ## Create a service
-There are several ways to create/load a service.
+There are several ways to create and load a service.

 ### broker.createService()
 Call the `broker.createService` method with the schema of service as the first argument.
 It's simple & fast.
 Use it when you are developing or prototyping.